-A few years back at Templefest I was taking a workshop on folk magick and the instructor made a comment that stuck with me.
+A few years back at Templefest I was taking a workshop on folk magick by Matthew Venus, and he made a comment that stuck with me.
 Someone asked his opinion regarding artificial incense and fragrance oil as a substitute and he said that you might as well be using sacred Febreze air freshener in your magick.
 While I thought that was really funny, I wondered whether or not artificial ingredients can work in magick successfully.
 My own personal results have shown me both yes and no.

 While intention is a large component of magick, it is not all there is to magick.
 The idea that “intention is everything” promoted strongly by New Age ideology (such as The Secret) which waters down hermetic principles often falls short.
 You can intend strongly to manifest money for example and it may work, but not as powerfully as incorporating other mechanics and definitely not as strongly as directing your willpower.
 Any witch who keeps a magickal journal of some sort for their spells and practices will make this observation over time.

 Magick is a “science” as much as it is an “art”.
 Along with intention and harnessing willpower, we as witches tap into the use of correspondences and tend to work with spirits.
 Working with the planetary energies of an herb and the spirit of that herb will greatly increase your results.
 Correspondences aren’t just mental associations, they’re energetic similarities based on a specific “signature” of that planetary energy.
 While you can use your intention and willpower to use artificial ingredients in an act of sympathetic magick (magick where one item represents another), I do not believe that the planetary correspondences are sympathetic magick, though the identification of how a plant is ruled by each planet does seem to be utilizing sympathetic ideology.
 It’d be much easier to use a Mercury plant for a Mercurial working than to use a Saturn plant and use sympathetic magick so that it represents a Mercury plant.